-- £285m on pensions, being the annual remeasurement of the net pension defined benefit liability relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 23.5). - Following a revaluation of part of the Council's land and buildings portfolio (which is now carried out on a rolling programme basis), a net surplus arising from the fixed asset revaluation to the Revaluation Reserve is £29m (Note 23.1) and the revaluation and impairment cost to the Services is £2m (Note 15).
+- (£23m) on pensions, being the annual remeasurement of the net pension defined benefit liability relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 23.5). - Following a revaluation of part of the Council's land and buildings portfolio (which is now carried out on a rolling programme basis), a net surplus arising from the fixed asset revaluation to the Revaluation Reserve is £14m (Note 23.1) and the revaluation and impairment cost to the Services is £5m (Note 15). - As a result of Central Government schemes including the Levelling Up Funds, significant grants have been received during 2023/24, which has contributed to the significant increase in revenue expenditure funded from Capital under statute, which is £20m (Note 34), whilst the associated grant income to fund such expenditure is £17m (Note 32). - The depreciation value of the Council's assets is £20m (Note 15).